Nuvoton-Israel/igps/README.md

 ## How to use
 IGPS is written for Python 2.7

-Please make sure you have it installed and added to your %PATH% If you are a windows user, the following tools are available as exe files inside the package.
+Please make sure you have it installed and added to your %PATH%.

+If you are a windows user, the following tools are available as exe files inside the package.

 For Linux users please download and compile the follwonig tools:

 ### 1. Bingo
 https://github.com/Nuvoton-Israel/bingo